lumynou5/github-release-action/README.md

   The URL to the page of the GitHub release.
 - `upload-url`
   The URL to upload assets for the GitHub release.

+## License
+The source code is distributed under the MIT license.
+See [LICENSE.md](LICENSE.md) for further information.